Identifying dolls and accessories: 1986-1987 | 2012-2017

 There are three different shapes on these.

 Of these accessories, the ones with metallic straps had a thinner kind of strap than the instruments.
+I included some pieces from the playsets that were separate on their own, while parts that are to be built together are shown in the category Playset Parts further down.

 19 dolls came with cassettes (while 5 of the dolls came with no cassette) and 4 Video Madness playsets, 3 board games, and 3 mail-in offers.
 51 songs in total.